john-cd/rust_howto/src/README.md

 This book is in its **early days** - feel free to submit an issue or a pull request to the [repo]( https://github.com/john-cd/rust_howto ).

 Contributions, from small edits to whole chapters, are most welcome.
-An informal (and very long) list of topics of interest is kept in [TODO](https://github.com/john-cd/rust_howto/blob/main/TODO.md).
+Draft pages are kept in [this folder]( https://github.com/john-cd/rust_howto/tree/main/drafts ).
+An informal (and very long) list of topics of interest is kept in [TODO]( https://github.com/john-cd/rust_howto/blob/main/TODO.md ).
 Embedded examples should be ideally _runnable_ on the [Rust playground]( https://play.rust-lang.org/ ) or at least directly copy-pastable into Rust code.
-Please read [CONTRIBUTING.md](https://github.com/john-cd/rust_howto/blob/main/CONTRIBUTING.md) for more details.
+Please read [CONTRIBUTING.md]( https://github.com/john-cd/rust_howto/blob/main/CONTRIBUTING.md ) for more details.

+Its long-term goal is the coverage of the 'most commonly used' Rust crates, as defined by [blessed.rs]( https://blessed.rs/crates ), the most downloaded libraries in [crates.io]( https://crates.io/ ), and 'high quality crates' per [lib.rs]( https://lib.rs/ ) [statistics]( https://lib.rs/stats ).
+Review [essential crates](links/essential_crates.md) for topic ideas.

 This site is not affiliated with the [Rust Foundation]( https://foundation.rust-lang.org/ ).